cb-ci/ci-traditional-ha/ssl/README.md

 #### Client-Side Example (Java Client using SSL):
 - **Keystore:** If the client needs to authenticate to the server, it provides its own certificate and private key from the keystore.
 - **Truststore:** Verifies the server's certificate.

-Let me know if you'd like to see specific commands or code examples for managing these stores!

 # Certificates